foysalaiubai-web/foysal.github.io/README.md

-# Will You Be My Valentine?
+# Will You Be My Valentine? 💘

-Welcome to the "Will You Be My Valentine?" project, a playful and interactive way to ask that special someone the big question this Valentine's Day.
-Hosted as a GitHub Page, this project offers a unique blend of creativity and technology to make your Valentine's Day proposal unforgettable.

-## Overview

-"Will You Be My Valentine?" is a web-based application that presents users with the question "Will you be my valentine?" followed by two options: "Yes" and "No".
-What makes this project special is the interactive and engaging way it handles responses, especially if someone tries to click "No".
+This page is made **only for Tanzila** — no demos, no public users, just one special person 💖
+It’s a small but heartfelt way to ask the most important question this Valentine’s Day.

-## Features
+## 💌 For Tanzila

-- **Interactive Question**: The core of the project is the interactive Valentine's Day proposal.
+Tanzila, this little website exists just for you.
+When you open it, you’ll see a simple question — but behind it is a lot of love, effort, and courage.

+## ✨ What Makes It Special

+- 💖 A personal Valentine’s Day question, just for you
+- 😏 A playful twist if you try to say “No”
-- **Responsive Design**: Crafted to look great on both desktop and mobile devices.
+- 📱 Works perfectly on both mobile and desktop
-- **Playful Interaction**: If the user attempts to click "No", watch out for a little surprise that might just sway their decision!

-## Technology

-This project is built using simple yet powerful web technologies:
+- 🐱 Cute visuals to match the mood

+## 🛠 Built With Love Using

 - HTML
 - CSS
 - JavaScript

+No frameworks.
+No complexity.
+Just feelings.

-## How to View
+## 🌐 How to View

-To experience "Will You Be My Valentine?", simply visit [https://byquangthanh.github.io/valentine.github.io/](https://byquangthanh.github.io/valentine.github.io/) from any modern web browser.

-## How to Contribute

-Contributions to the "Will You Be My Valentine?" project are more than welcome.
-Whether it's suggesting new features, improving the design, or fixing bugs, here's how you can contribute:

-1. **Fork the Repository**: Start by forking the [project repository](https://github.com/byquangthanh/valentine.github.io) on GitHub.
-2. **Clone Your Fork**: Clone your fork to your local machine for development.
-3. **Create a New Branch**: Make a new branch for your changes.
-4. **Make Your Changes**: Implement your feature, fix, or improvement.
-5. **Commit Your Changes**: Commit your changes with a clear and descriptive commit message.
-6. **Push to Your Fork**: Push your changes up to your fork.
-7. **Open a Pull Request**: Back on GitHub, open a pull request from your fork to the main project.
+Open this link and follow your heart:
+👉 **[Valentine Page for Tanzila]**

+(Yes… this link is meant for you 😌)

-## Support
+## 💞 Final Note

-If you encounter any issues or have questions about the project, feel free to open an issue on the GitHub repository.
+This project isn’t open for contribution, forks, or pull requests —
+because some things are meant to be **private and personal**.

+So now the question remains…

+**Tanzila, will you be my Valentine? 💐**